hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 property to have.

-To go from the loss on a single training example to the entire set, we simply average over all our examples:
+To go from the loss on a single training example to the entire set, we simply average over all our $N$ examples:

 $$
 \mathcal{L}\_\mathrm{data} = \frac{1}{N}\sum_{i=1}^N
 \mathcal{L}\_{\mathrm{data}\_i}
 $$

-TODO: Regularisation term.
+TODO: Note here that the optimisation problem is not well posed, so we need a *regularisation term* to constrain the parameters search space.

+TODO: Conclude with the full loss function.

 #### An iterative optimisation process